Lucsantosg/CloudLogAnalysis/how-to/quota.md

     {: screen}

-## Calculating the search quota and daily usage of a space
+## Calculating the search quota and daily usage of a space by using the API
 {: #space}

 Complete the following steps: